Makri, Evros

-Makri (Greek: Μάκρη) is a village and a municipal district of the city of Alexandroupoli, Evros regional unit, Greece.
-In 2011 its population was 924 for the village, and 1,919 for the municipal district.
-It is situated on the Aegean Sea coast, 12 km west of downtown Alexandroupoli.
-Makri has an exit on the Egnatia Odos motorway, that passes north of the village.
+Makri (Greek: Μάκρη) is a village and a municipal community of the city of Alexandroupolis, Evros regional unit, Greece.
+In 2021 its population was 1,811 for the municipal community.
+It is situated on the Aegean Sea coast, 12 km west of downtown Alexandroupolis.
+Makri has an exit on the A2 motorway (Egnatia Odos), that passes north of the village.